One, Two, Three (Dina Carroll song)

 "One, Two, Three" is a 1998 song by British singer Dina Carroll.
 It was co-written by Carroll and produced by American record producer and songwriter Rhett Lawrence.
-Originally it was planned to be included on Carroll's third album, Dina Carroll, but the album was ultimately shelved.
+Originally it was planned to be included on Carroll's self-titled third album, but the album was ultimately shelved.
 The single peaked at number 16 in the UK and number 23 in Scotland.
 A music video was also produced to promote the single.